opendevstack/ods-project-quickstarters/jenkins-slaves/airflow/README.md

 # Airflow Jenkins Slave

 ## Introduction / Used for building / testing `airflow`
-This slave is used to build / execute / test [Airflow](https://airflow.apache.org/) code
+This slave is used to build / execute / test [Airflow](https://airflow.apache.org/) code for `airflow-cluster` quickstarter.

 The image is built in the global `cd` project and is named `jenkins-slave-airflow`.
 It can be referenced in a `Jenkinsfile` with `cd/jenkins-slave-airflow`